I like to tackle home projects myself and write about tips for other enthusiastic DIYers.

-Have you ever known a cat to spray, aka urinate, on metal items such as the vents on the bottom of some refrigerators, or, in my case, on my air return, a large metal register, for my furnace.
+Have you ever known a cat to spray, aka urinate, on metal items such as the vents on the bottom of some refrigerators, or in my case, on my air return (a large metal register for my furnace)?
 I’m not the only one who has come across this issue, as evident by the number of people complaining online and trying to find a solution to the problem.
-How do you get rid of the rust?
+How do you get rid of the rust caused by cat urine?
 Is it better to paint the vent or totally replace it?
 And will the cat (or cats) go back to mark it again?

 In my case, I was able to repair mine (although replacing it may have been easier), and neither of my male cats has been back to leave his mark.
-I say male cats because I caught both of them spraying their urine back when I had taken in my 19 year old Prince Albert from the elderly neighbor’s house after she died.
-I guess my Oliver and Simon were threatened with a new male in the house and thus had to mark their territory.
 And, yes, male cats do still spray their stuff even after they have been neutered.

 So my plan was to go the cheap route by getting rid of the rust and painting myself.
 Easier said than done, I will tell you.
 I researched how to accomplish this feat, and, after some trial and error, was successful.
 Perhaps you can learn from my mishaps and have a much easier time should you ever have to repair rusted metal caused by cat urine.

 Getting Rid of Rust Caused by Cat Urine